MakeSchool/MultiplayerTurnBasedGame-SpriteBuilder/README.md

 	  [MGWU getMyInfoWithCallback:@selector(refreshCompleted:) onTarget:self];

 and stores the results in a structurded manner.
-The `UserInfo` class provides different properties to provide easy access to the information received from the MGWU SDK server.
+The `UserInfo` class consists of different properties that provide easy access to the information received from the MGWU SDK server.

 `UserInfo` is implemented as a singleton.
 If you want to access information do it as follows:

  	// access username
  	NSString *playerUsername = [[UserInfo sharedUserInfo] username];

- If you want to the `UserInfo` class to download the latest information from the MGWU server you should call:
+ If you want the `UserInfo` class to download the latest information from the MGWU server you should call:

 	 [[UserInfo sharedUserInfo] refreshWithCallback:@selector(yourCallback) onTarget:self];

 The callback you provide within this method call will be called as soon as the data is retrieved from the server.
+In the template the `MainScene` methods calls the `refreshWithCallback` method of `UserInfo` in the `onEnterTransitionDidFinish` method; whenever the `MainScene` appears, the latest data from the MGWU server is loaded.

 ##GameDataUtils